Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes

 We use the Sobolev norm for the following reasons.
-In~\cite{bentz2020dynamic}, a control input to minimize $\ddot J(t, x, u)$ is derived, and used as the coverage controller.
-A differentiable sensing functional (an analog of $S(x_r, p)$ defined above) is used with the generalized transport theorem to compute $\ddot J(t, x, u)$.
-However this approach often leads to local minima, where $\ddot J(t, x, u)$ becomes independent of $u$.
+In~\cite{bentz2020dynamic}, a differentiable sensing functional (an analog of $S$) is used with the generalized transport theorem to compute an analog of $\ddot J(t, x, u)$.
+However, this approach often leads to local minima, where $\ddot J(t, x, u)$ becomes independent of $u$.
 This happens when all of the local information has been collected, and there is no preference for the controller to move in one direction over the other.
 To address this, \cite{bentz2020dynamic} proposed combining the local search strategy with a global strategy, where the controller would choose a new global waypoint when the local controller reaches a local minimum.
 In our work, we use the Sobolev space norm instead of the $\ell_2$ norm, and this allows the controllers to have a multispectral property~\cite{mathew2011metrics} - it prioritizes global coverage before prioritizing local coverage.

-We propose an extension of the controller in~\cite{bentz2020dynamic} to address two of its limitations.
-In particular, we propose using the sensing function $S(x, p)$ derived in the previous section to compute $J, \dot J, \ddot J$.
-Second, we replace $\ell_2$ norm in the cost function with the $H$-norm proposed by~\cite{mathew2011metrics}.
-This causes the control input to be selected to maximize global clarity levels before local clarity levels, i.e., the lower spatial frequencies of the clarity are minimized before the higher spatial frequencies.
+Second, to evaluate $\ddot J$, we use the clarity dynamics we derived in~\Cref{section:clarity_dynamics}.
+This is in contrast to earlier works that used heuristic expressions to quantify coverage, and coverage dynamics~\cite{haydon2021dynamic, bentz2020dynamic}.
+As such, the derived controllers depend explicitly on the spatiotemporal field's kernel, and the sensing capabilities (in particular the sampling period $\Delta T$ and measurement noise $\sigma_m$) of the robots.